basicBrogrammer/embedded-react-sdk/docs/04/01/styles-and-theming.md

 import '@gusto/embedded-react-sdk/style.css'
 ```

-Consumers typically apply this import at the application root where they are also setting up the `GustoApiProvider`.
+Consumers typically apply this import at the application root where they are also setting up the `GustoProvider`.

 ### Setting up themes